SimonLeclere/discord-easy-dashboard/docs/gettingStarted.md

 - options.secret (string) : The client secret of your bot, accessible at `https://discord.com/developers/applications` (OAuth2 section).
 If specified, enables authentication to Discord and activates the server selection and settings pages.
 No default value.
 - options.logRequests (boolean) : Log or not each request made to the dashboard (for development purposes).
 Default value is false.
 - options.injectCSS (string) : A CSS string to inject in the dashboard html.
 Default value is null.
+- options.faviconPath (string) : A path to a favicon.
+Default value is null.

 ## Important !!